edgedb/edgedb/docs/stdlib/array.rst

     Represents an ordered list of values of the same type.

     Array indexing will always start at zero.

-With the exception of other array types, any type may be used as the given element contained within.
+    An array can contain any type except another array.
+In EdgeDB, arrays are always one-dimensional.

     Array types are implicitly created from :ref:`array constructors <ref_std_array_constructor>` as seen here: